|CODA||(see CODA website)|

 - Microsoft Windows

-It should be possible to use CODA, BEAT-II and HARP on other Unix platforms (Sun Solaris, IBM AIX, SGI Irix, HP/UX, BSD, etcetera) as well, since the entire system is implemented in portable ANSI-C code.
+It should be possible to use CODA and HARP on other Unix platforms (Sun Solaris, IBM AIX, SGI Irix, HP/UX, BSD, etcetera) as well, since the entire system is implemented in portable ANSI-C code.
 However, these platforms are not routinely tested and may therefore require more effort during installation.

 The VISAN application is currently only supported on Windows, Linux, and Mac OS X.